 Between 2:00 a.m. and noon, everybody but a core group of musicians--Ryan Olcott, Jacques Wait, and Peter Anderson--was forced to leave the bar.
 The remaining participants took turns sleeping, and at one point, Mallman was playing alone.

 To pull off the transition from the basement, Mallman began playing along with a drum machine in the Clown Lounge, pumping the beat through amplifiers upstairs, where Anderson began drumming.
 Then the singer came up to join in on a second keyboard.

 5:39 Mallman makes his band take off their shoes, and says he'll pay a couple of band members five bucks each if they exchange socks.

-6:34 He flips up the "Gone pissing" sign on his keyboard and disappears, as a cellist and guitarist exchange solos.
-Volunteers are making sure Mallman has enough to eat onstage--but not too much at once, lest he succumb to full-stomach fatigue.
+6:34 He flips up the "Gone pissin'" sign on his keyboard and disappears, as a cellist and guitarist exchange solos.
+Volunteers are making sure Mallman has enough to eat onstage--but not too much at once, or he'll succumb to full-stomach fatigue.

 10:25 Mallman looks pale.
 His handlers say he's in trouble.
 Greek history scholar Aaron Poochigian climbs the stage to tell the story of the first marathon runner.
 "And what happened to him?"
 Mallman asks.